TRSAlliance/silver-octo-potato/README.md

-# silver-octo-potato — TRS Alliance SEO + Simulation Starter
+TRS Alliance SEO + Simulation Starter

 **The visual entry to GhostShift.**
 Real-time operator trust simulation with SEO, Firebase, and Vercel.